A Pure Demand Operational Semantics with Applications to Program Analysis: Related Work

 The higher-order program analysis closest to this work is DDPA \cite{DDPA} and its generalization Plume \cite{Plume}, which also uses an underlying form of operational semantics with no substitution or environment.
-By contrast, DDPA-like analyses rely on more than just a call stack to model program state: a flow graph and an additional non-locals stack is needed.
+By contrast, DDPA-like analyses rely on more than just a call stack to model program state: a flow graph and an additional non-locals stack are needed.
 Here we perform a more direct finitization of the (infinitary) operational semantics by simply finitizing the rules by stack pruning, in the spirit of Abstract Interpreters for Free \cite{MightAbstractInterpretersForFree}; DDPA translates analysis questions into equivalent PDA reachability questions.
-DDPA does not perform stack stitching, but it would likely benefit from it since it also looks up variables on-demand.
-DDPA is also polynomial in $k$.
+DDPA does not perform stack stitching, but it would likely benefit from it since it also looks up variables on demand.
+DDPA is polynomial in $k$, but needs a rapidly-growing $k$ to maintain precision.
 DDPA does not extract recurrence results as we do here.

-The standard numerical abstractions in the field of abstract interpretation \cite{abstract-interp-domains-tutorial} include for example numerical sign (positive, zero, or negative), constant-value, set-of-constants, interval, and congruence domains.
+The standard numerical abstractions in the field of abstract interpretation \cite{abstract-interp-domains-tutorial} include, for example, numerical sign (positive, zero, or negative), constant-value, set-of-constants, interval, and congruence domains.
 The recurrences our analysis infers generalize these domains as it can infer sign, constant, and range values.
 Relational domains in abstract interpretations additionally can relate multiple variables.
-For example, two variables could only be known to be positive separately but it could be known collectively that one is always larger than the other.
+For example, two variables could only be known to be positive separately, but it could be known collectively that one is always larger than the other.
 Relational domains should in principle be inferrable in an extension of our analysis.

-Our analysis is built on a big-step formalization of operational semantics; this is another non-standard aspect as a small-step basis is used with only a few exceptions \cite{Schmidt1998}.
-Big step operational semantics has an advantage of calls and returns always aligning since the call and return point is the same node in the proof tree.
+Our analysis is built on a big-step formalization of operational semantics; this is another non-standard aspect as a small-step basis is usually used, but there are several exceptions \cite{Schmidt1998,BodinEtalSkeletalSemantics,DaraisAbstractingDI}.
+Big step operational semantics have an advantage of calls and returns always aligning since the call and return point is the same node in the proof tree.